eradiate/eradiate/docs/rst/developer_guide/data_guide.rst

     goes by default, *i.e.* when it is small enough to fit there.
-The ``small_files`` data store is accessed offline in a development setup, *i.e.* when the Eradiate repository and its submodules are cloned locally, or remotely when Eradiate is installed is user mode.
+The ``small_files`` data store is accessed offline in a development setup, *i.e.* when the Eradiate repository and its submodules are cloned locally, or remotely when Eradiate is installed in user mode.
 This data store holds a *registry* of files which it uses for integrity checks when it is accessed online.
 Only files in the registry can be served by this data store, regardless if it is accessed online or offline: files of the eradiate-data